Here's what a democratic president will look like for Texans

 HOUSTON, Texas (KTRK) -- If you're asking yourself how a Joe Biden presidency would impact Texas, ABC13 spoke with two local political strategists for their take on the election and their thoughts about the potential impact on both Texans and the political landscape.

-"Texas Republicans will flourish in administration if that's where we're headed," said Jessica Colon, a Republican strategist.
+"Texas Republicans will flourish in a Biden-Harris administration if that's where we're headed," said Jessica Colon, a Republican strategist.
 "Their tax policy hampers Texas families.
 Their energy industry policy is dangerous for Texas."

 Democrat strategist Mustafa Tameez has a different opinion.